Accelize/apyfal/docs/installation.rst

 Setup
 -----

-Installation is performed using PIP:
+All installation is performed using PIP.

+The base package with all features and AWS support can be installed with:

 .. code-block:: bash

     pip install apyfal

-All mandatory dependencies are automatically installed.
+Some extra host type are supported as optional components.

 You can also install these optional extras:

 -  ``all``: Install all extras.